Shades4355/Shades4355/README.md

 ### I'm Shades (he/him), a full-stack developer 👨‍💻</div>

-My full name is Patrick "Shades" Wetzel-Meyers, but having grown up around so many "Patrick"s, I prefer to go by "Shades".
+My full name is Patrick Wetzel-Meyers, but having grown up around so many "Patrick"s, I prefer to go by "Shades".

 It's a pleasure to meet you, and thank you for taking a look at my repo.